 Security, Costs of Improvements: In lieu of completion of the required public improvements, the Development Review Board may require from the subdivider for the benefit of the municipality a performance bond, letter of credit, or other surety issued either by a bonding company or surety company approved by the Selectboard or by the owner with security acceptable to the Selectboard in an amount sufficient to cover the full cost of those new streets and required improvements on or in those streets or highways and their maintenance for a period of two (2) years after the completion as is estimated by the Development Review Board or such Municipal Department or officials as the Development Review Board designates.
-This bond, letter of credit, or other surety shall provide for, and secure to the public, the completion of any improvements that may be required within the period fixed for that completion.
+This bond, letter of credit, or other surety shall provide for, and secure to the public, the completion and for the maintenance of those improvements for a period of two (2) years after completion.
 Reference the Act §4464(b)(4).

 Security, Selectboard: The form, content, amount, and manner of execution of such bond, letter of credit, or surety shall be to the satisfaction of the Selectboard.
 The term of such bond, letter of credit, or other surety may be fixed for a maximum of three (3) years, within which time period said improvements must be completed.
 The term of such bond or surety may, with mutual consent of the Development Review Board and the applicant, be extended for an additional period not to exceed three (3) years.
-Reference the Act §4464(b)(2), §§4464(b)(4 - 6).
+Reference the Act

 Phasing: At the time the Development Review Board grants final plat approval, it may require the subdivision to be divided into two or more phases to be developed at separate times.
 The Development Review Board may impose specific conditions for the filing of an application for zoning permits to ensure the orderly development of the plat and coordination with the planned and orderly growth of the municipality, as reflected in the Town of Hyde Park Comprehensive Development Plan and any capital budget and program in effect.
-See also: The Act §4422.
+See Act §4422.